1. Home

 Homes typically consume the most energy in the morning and night.
 Meanwhile, the most productive hours for solar power generation are midday into the afternoon.

-With a battery, some or all of that excess electricity can be stored at home and used to run your home for free instead of purchasing utility company power.
-In places with lower export credits, a battery can save a lot of money.
+With a battery, that excess electricity can be stored at home and used to run your home later instead of purchasing utility company power.
 If your battery is a backup battery, it can also power parts of your home during a blackout.

 You can go solar with or without battery storage while interconnected to the energy grid.
-According to the Solar Energy Industries Association (SEIA), 28% of residential solar projects installed in 2024 included battery storage.
+According to the Solar Energy Industries Association (SEIA), 40% of residential solar projects installed in 2025 included battery storage, up from 28% the year before.

 Off-grid vs. grid-connected solar systems

-Solar batteries are essential in off-grid renewable energy systems, where you'll need some source of energy after the sun goes down.
+In off-grid circumstances, batteries are essential if you want your solar panels to power your home around the clock.
 When designing an off-grid system, you may need to oversize your battery storage to make it through multi-day stretches of bad weather.

 Backup vs. arbitrage batteries

-Backup solar batteries are what most solar owners have for energy storage.
-Backup batteries let you store power and send it to the grid, use it at home to save money or get through a blackout.
+Most residential solar batteries are installed as backup batteries.
+Backup batteries let you store power and send it to the grid, use it at home to save money, or get through a blackout.

 Arbitrage batteries, also called consumption-only batteries, only store and sell power to the grid and can’t be used for home backup power.
-With an arbitrage system you can store energy during free (solar generating) or low-priced times, then sell energy during high-rate, peak, or super-peak periods.
-Arbitrage batteries only make sense in some locations.
+Arbitrage batteries may make sense in locations where the credits you get for sending electricity to the grid are lower than the price you pay for electricity.

 Adding solar battery storage to a solar panel system delivers four key benefits: independence, savings, environmental friendliness, and energy resilience.